How do I apply for planning permission?

 After the planning application has been submitted the Authority will, where appropriate, consult neighbouring properties, the relevant Parish Council and other relevant bodies e.g. Highway Authority, Environmental Health, Environment Agency etc asking for their views on the proposal.
 For most applications a site notice will be placed on or near to the application site inviting comments and where appropriate an advertisement placed in the local newspaper.

 Together with any comments received as a result of the consultation process all proposals for development are assessed against the planning policies set out in the North York Moors Local Development Framework.
 Planning decisions must be made in accordance with the Local Development Framework unless there are exceptional planning circumstances that could override the normal planning policy considerations.
-To read a plain English guide to the Planning System please click here.
+A plain English guide to the Planning System is available.

 How can I view/comment on a planning application?